Neonatal jaundice

 Neonatal jaundice is a yellowish discoloration of the white part of the eyes and skin in a newborn baby due to high bilirubin levels.
 Other symptoms may include excess sleepiness or poor feeding.
-Complications may include seizures, cerebral palsy, or kernicterus.
+Complications may include seizures, cerebral palsy, or bilirubin encephalopathy.

-In most of cases there is no specific underlying physiologic disorder.
+In most cases, there is no specific underlying physiologic disorder.
 In other cases it results from red blood cell breakdown, liver disease, infection, hypothyroidism, or metabolic disorders (pathologic).
 A bilirubin level more than 34 μmol/L (2 mg/dL) may be visible.
 Concerns, in otherwise healthy babies, occur when levels are greater than 308 μmol/L (18 mg/dL), jaundice is noticed in the first day of life, there is a rapid rise in levels, jaundice lasts more than two weeks, or the baby appears unwell.
 In those with concerning findings further investigations to determine the underlying cause are recommended.

 The need for treatment depends on bilirubin levels, the age of the child, and the underlying cause.
 Treatments may include more frequent feeding, phototherapy, or exchange transfusions.
 In those who are born early more aggressive treatment tends to be required.
 Physiologic jaundice generally lasts less than seven days.
 The condition affects over half of babies in the first week of life.
 Of babies that are born early about 80% are affected.
 Globally over 100,000 late-preterm and term babies die each year as a result of jaundice.

 Sign and symptoms

-Bronze baby syndrome (dark pigmentation of skin).

 The primary symptom is yellowish discoloration of the white part of the eyes and skin in a newborn baby.
 Other symptoms may include excess sleepiness or poor feeding.

-A bilirubin level more than 34 μmol/L (2 mg/dL) may be visible.
-For the feet to be affected level generally must be over 255 μmol/L (15 mg/dL).
+A bilirubin level more than 34 μmol/L (2 mg/dL) may result in visible discoloration of the skin.
+For the feet to be affected with a visual pigment, the level generally must be over 255 μmol/L (15 mg/dL).

 Complications

 Prolonged hyperbilirubinemia (severe jaundice) can result in chronic bilirubin encephalopathy (kernicterus).
 Quick and accurate treatment of neonatal jaundice helps to reduce the risk of neonates developing kernicterus.

 Infants with kernicterus may have a fever or seizures.
-High pitched crying is an effect of kernicterus.
+High pitched crying can also be a side effect of kernicterus.

-Exchange transfusions performed to lower high bilirubin levels are an aggressive treatment.
+Rarely, if phototherapy is done in the presence of hepatic dysfunction with elevated direct bilirubin levels, Bronze baby syndrome can develop, which is a harmless but cosmetically unappealing complication.